Task orchestration tools and workflows

 - Argo if you’re already deeply invested in the Kubernetes ecosystem and want to manage all of your tasks as pods, defining them in YAML instead of Python.

 - KubeFlow if you want to use Kubernetes but still define your tasks with Python instead of YAML.
+You can also read about our experiences using Kubeflow and why we decided to drop it for our projects at Kubeflow: Not ready for production?

 - MLFlow if you care more about tracking experiments or tracking and deploying models using MLFlow’s predefined patterns than about finding a tool that can adapt to your existing custom workflows.